anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.md

 <a name="1.1"></a>
 ## 1.1 Introduction
 This Reference Architectures is focussed on OpenStack as the VIM chosen based on the criteria laid out in the [Reference Model](../../../ref_model/chapters/chapter01.md).
 OpenStack has the advantages of being a mature and widely accepted Open Source technology; a strong ecosystem of vendors that support it, the OpenStack Foundation for managing the community, and, most importantly, it is widely deployed by the global operator community for both internal infrastructure and external facing products and services.
 This means that the operators have existing staff with the right skill sets to support an NFVI deployment into development, test and production.
-Another reason to chose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to support the Common Telecon NFVI requirements can be managed through the existing project communities processes to add and validate the required features through well established mechanisms.
+Another reason to chose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to support the Common Telco NFVI requirements can be managed through the existing project communities processes to add and validate the required features through well established mechanisms.

 <a name="1.1.1"></a>
 ## 1.1.1.
 Vision